Eboracum Racing Stables Visit - Craig Lidster Racing Club

 Members of the club have needed to be patient with the filly Caesars Pearl, whose season has been interrupted this year but her latest effort provided optimism that she is back to her best.

 She would join the club at the start of the year, but didn't make her debut in the club silks until July.
 She would weaken quickly when asked for full effort and finished towards the tail of the field.
 Another absence would follow as Caesars Pearl finally made it back to a racecourse in early November at Southwell.
 Stepping up to six furlongs again, she failed to show signs of rustiness and finished nicely into third, beaten just two lengths by the winner.
-That run clearly delighted members and yard staff and gave the hope that she can now progress further as the winter develops.
+It would be a very pleasing return to action and next up would be a trip to Wolverhampton where things didn't go to plan.
+A low key effort at Dunstall Park saw Caesars Pearl finish down the field, but she returned home with a dirty scope; possibly related to the recent arctic weather.
+Fingers will be crossed that she returns to her best once fully recovered.

 Glad Eye